 With Invisalign trays, the risk of decay is minimal, as your child can remove the trays and brush as normal.
 While he or she brushes, the trays can soak in an appropriate solution to clean them of debris, odors, or stains.

 Unlike traditional braces, Invisalign trays are comfortable and, when they fit properly, cause virtually no pain or irritation.
 Not only will observers not realize that your child is wearing them but because of how comfortable they are, neither will your child.

 4. Invisalign May Be Ideal for More Complex Cases

 Many people assume that Invisalign is only a viable treatment option for adults, teens, and children who require simple orthodontic treatment.
 This is not necessarily true.
-In fact, many orthodontists use the trays in combination with other appliances to correct more complex issues, such as extreme bite problems or severely crooked teeth.
+Many orthodontists use the trays with other appliances to correct more complex issues, such as extreme bite problems or severely crooked teeth.
 By getting creative and combining proven tactics, you, your child, and your orthodontics team can work together to combat severe issues in a fraction of the time that it would take with just a single method.